-Will is a Physical Scientist in the Studies Section.
+Will is a Physical Scientist at the South Atlantic Water Science Center.

-Will began his career with the USGS in 2019 in Raleigh, NC doing mostly Water Quality Field work, and now works in Helena, MT.
-Currently he does geospatial analysis in Python and ArcGIS for Wyoming StreamStats and National StreamStats often using the Denali Supercomputer for larger scale analysis.
+Will does geospatial analysis in Python and ArcGIS for Florida StreamStats and National StreamStats.
 He also works on flood frequency analysis, software development in R, and does some surveying and water quality field work.
-He hopes to continue building skills in software development, geospatial data analysis, and field work.
-He also wants to explore unfamiliar topics like machine learning and parallelization.
+He hopes to continue building skills in software development, geospatial data analysis, and statistics.

 Education and Certifications